JoshTheDerf/iceblerg/README.md

 ### <a name="getting-started"></a> Getting Started with iceblerg
 This guide assumes you already have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed, and have at a basic knowledge of their usage.

-1. If you haven't already, create a folder in which to store your blog.
+1. If you haven't already, create a directory in which to store your blog.
 2. Open a terminal in that directory and install iceblerg using `npm install iceblerg`
 3. Create your build file (henceforth known as `build.js`.)
 It will run iceblerg and generate your blog.
 Paste this into it.